quot3s/quot3s.github.io/quotes9.md

   </div>

   <div class="quote-card">
    <div class="quote-text">When your South Indian coworker is jamming to Tollywood at work?
-Doesn't feel like working in the States.
+Doesn't even feel like you are working in the States.
 Lol.</div>
   </div>

   <div class="quote-card">